brockboe/RISCV-Processor/mp3/README.rst

     the pipeline.
 Also, pass the opcode and PC down.
 These are essential when debugging."
   - "Check your sensitivity lists!!"
   - "Hook up the debug utilities, shadow memory and RVFI monitor, early.
 It helps so much later."
   - "RISC-V MONITOR please start using it at CHECKPOINT 1!"
+(TA note: we suggest using RVFI Monitor beginning with CP3.)
   - "Performance counters might seem unnecessary at first, but they totally saved our competition score.
 Make a lot of them, and use them!!"